Built from all the passion of its iconic status, Mustang Mach‑E is a new shape of freedom. Get ready to fall in love with driving all over again.

-Also included is a full panorama roof, power-folding mirrors, a hands-free tailgate and an Advanced Active Park Assist system that steers you into both parallel and perpendicular spaces merely by holding down a button.
+Also included is a full panorama roof, power-folding mirrors, and a hands-free tailgate.
 The cabin additionally features a B&O Premium Sound System with 10 speakers, including a really smart Dashboard Sound Bar.

 What about safety kit?
 Well there's 'Pre-Collision Assist' autonomous braking, 'Lane Departure Warning' with a 'Lane Keeping System', 'Evasive Steering Assist', a 'BLIS' 'Blind Spot Information System', 'Cross Traffic Alert', Driver Alert', 'Wrong Way Alert' and 'Reverse Braking Assist', which mitigates collisions at low speeds when you're parking by braking the car automatically, say, to avoid a low wall or, more seriously, a child or a pet.